dy1z/docs/content/docs/configuration/functions.md

 # Config Functions

-Since Maizzle is configured in JavaScript, you can programatically set options or make data available to your Templates.
+Since Maizzle is fully configured in JavaScript, you can programatically set options or make data available to your Templates.

 ## Variables

-Here's a very basic example of using variables for config options:
+Here's a very basic example of using variables in config options:

 ```js
 // config.js